-Avegant Glyph Envisions the Personal Theater of the Future with Virtual Retinal Display
+Avegant Glyph Envisions the Personal Theater of the Future

 With products like Google Glass and Oculus Rift bringing a new outlook to the world of head mounted displays, it’s quite obvious to expect more intuitive innovations from this arena.
 But the biggest challenge for these displays or any other wearable tech device lies in the fact of persuading the consumers in adapting to this technology by wearing it.
 It’s a hard known fact but as Leo Tolstoy had once rightly said, “He never chooses an opinion; he just wears whatever happens to be in style.”
 That is likely what becomes difficult to achieve for the tech wearables out there – to match the style quotient of the consumers every time they launch a new product.
 Sometimes, no matter how cool or outstanding the technology is, users simply refuse to wear it because they feel it’s going to make them look funny.
 Co-founder of Avegant, Ed Tang told Techcrunch that he feels uncomfortable wearing his Google Glass at times when he’s hanging out with his buddy because there’s this thing in between them all the time.

 Nevertheless, there’s been a lot of consideration on this factor and with products like Pebble smartwatch, the designs are now more beautifully merged with the present lifestyle of the consumers.
 There’s been an upsurge in the world of wearable devices which is estimated to be worth 12.6 billion U.S. dollars by 2018.
 Take for example, the latest disruption in the world of head mounted displays that comes from Avegant and has literally roared its way on Kickstarter by crossing its’ funding goal of $250K within four hours of launch, Glyph takes you on the futuristic ride of personal display technology in the most unimaginable way possible.